sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 # Preprocessing Imagery in GEE

+## Setup

-## Set Important Parameters
+### Set Important Parameters

 First, we  define some variables that will be used as parameters later throughout the script.
 We are bringing them to the top of the script so they are easy to change without having to scroll through the script to find them.

-These include values related to setting the time period of interest, the number of reference points, cloud masking, and smoothing.
+These include values related to setting the version number, time period of interest, the number of reference points, cloud masking, and smoothing.

 ```javascript
 // //////////////////////////////////////////////////////////////////////////////////////////